dimitrijer/orangepi-sensor/README.md

 # OrangePi Zero Powered Temperature Sensor

 I used [OrangePi Zero](http://www.orangepi.org/orangepizero/) to build a low-cost, self-updating temperature sensor.
 It uses Wifi for connectivity.
 Connection parameters are stored as plaintext files on FAT32 /boot partition.

+Temperature sensors are standard 1Wire DS18B20 sensors (serial connection).
+Multiple sensors can be daisy-chained and connected to single box

 ## Hardware